-It has now been almost 75 years since the myelographic agent Pantopaque® (called Myodil® in Europe) was first used on large numbers of unsuspecting US Army personnel suffering from low back pain at the Walter Reed Army Hospital in Bethesda Maryland where many of them were subsequently disabled by the disease entity ‘Adhesive Arachnoiditis.’
-The use of Pantopaque®, which had not been approved for use, on unsuspecting hospitalized Army personnel clearly represented a sad example of Human Experimentation.
-Subsequent to this, Pantopaque® became the standard myelographic agent being used in many thousands of patients for spine diagnosis in the United States, England, Australia, New Zealand, and other countries.
+It has now been about 75 years since the myelographic agent Pantopaque® (called Myodil® in Europe) was first used on large numbers of unsuspecting US Army personnel suffering from low back pain at the Walter Reed Army Hospital in Bethesda Maryland where many of them were subsequently disabled by the disease entity ‘Adhesive Arachnoiditis.’
+The use of Pantopaque®, which had never been officially approved for use, on unsuspecting hospitalized Army personnel clearly represented a sad homegrown version of Human Experimentation.
+Subsequent to this, Pantopaque® unfortunately became the standard myelographic agent being used in many thousands of patients for spine diagnosis in the United States, England, Australia, New Zealand, and other countries.
 It has been estimated that as many as 450,000 Pantopaque® myelograms a year in were being performed in the United States the United States between its introduction in 1942 and the 1990 labeled expiration date on its packaging.

 The following is part of one of many letters which have been received by Burton Report from World War II veterans who experienced Pantopaque® myelography at that time: